Qrypt1c/Garage-Range-Detector/README.md

 * Transmit distance data over UDP to remote computer

 ## client_udp.py
 Simple UDP client using Python to receive the Arduino's range data.
-Helpful for troubleshooting when not connected over serial connection
+Helpful for troubleshooting when not connected over a serial connection

 ## ultrasonic_led.ino
 A stripped down proof-of-concept that strictly runs on the Arduino (no networking or transmission of data)